-the best swing to the regular ten-syllabled line is achieved by sounding the 'e' (as a neutral vowel sound, like the 'u' in put, or the 'a' in about) in the words 'thanne', but not in 'soughte' or 'broghte'.
+the best swing to the regular ten-syllabled line is achieved by sounding the 'e' (as a neutral vowel sound, like the 'u' in 'put' or the 'a' in 'about') in the word 'sette', but not in 'seyde'.

 Other points In words beginning with the letter 'y' (e.g. 'ywet', 'yknowe'), the 'y' is sounded as it would be in the modern 'party'.
-Many consonants now silent were pronounced-as in 'knight', 'wrong'.
-All the consonants would be given voice in words such as 'draughtes' and 'knight', and the 'gh' would be sounded like the Scots 'ch' in 'loch'.
+Many consonants now silent were pronounced - as in 'knight', 'wrong'.
+All the consonants would be given voice in words such as 'brighte' and 'fighte', and the 'gh' would be sounded like the Scots 'ch' in 'loch'.
 The combination 'ow' (e.g. 'yow', meaning 'you') is pronounced as 'how', and the 'ei' in 'streit' would be like the 'a' sound in 'pay'.

-For more ideas of what the language might have sounded like, listen to the tapes of Chaucer published by Cambridge University Press and by the 'Chaucer Man' (Trevor Eaton).
+For more ideas of what the language might have sounded like, listen to the tapes of Chaucer published by Cambridge University Press and the 'Chaucer Man' (Trevor Eaton).